mab253/cpp_fall23/README.md

 - Search for or solicit outright solutions to assessments online or elsewhere.
 - Split an assessment’s workload with another individual and combine your work.
 - Submit (after possibly modifying) the work of another individual
-- Use AI-based software that suggests or completes answers to questions or lines of code.
+- Use AI-based software that suggests or completes answers to questions or lines of code, unless given explicit permission (for researching final project, for example).

 _These terms modified and inspired by Harvard's CS50's academic honesty policy, [here](https://cs50.harvard.edu/x/2022/honesty/)._